-We believe that the School of Art and Design in the College of Creative Arts at West Virginia University is an exceptional place to study the visual arts.
-As an accredited institutional member of the National Association of Schools of Art and Design, our degree programs are designed to afford students and faculty ample opportunity to explore the visual arts, art history, and art education.
+We believe that West Virginia University is an exceptional place to study the visual arts.
+WVU is an accredited institutional member of the National Association of Schools of Art and Design and the School of Art & Design’s degree programs are regularly evaluated to assure they are meeting these national standards.